droglenc/NCMTH107/resources/Syllabus-Current.md

 1. **"Statistics in Use" Reports** - Report on the use of statistics in your life -- e.g., from the news, your other courses, or other work that you have done.
 If you report on a news item, then you should discuss the background of the information in the report, the use of statistics, how the statistics relate to what you have learned in class, how the statistics were presented, how you feel about that presentation, and any questions that you may have.
 If you report on statistics used in another course, then you should discuss the background of the project where you used statistics, what the statistics were used for (i.e., purpose), a presentation of your statistical work in the report (i.e., findings), how the statistics relate to what you've learned in this course, and any questions that you may have.
 The FOCUS of your report should be on the statistics used in the news item or course (not just the news item or the topic in the other course) and **specifically how it relates to a topic in this course**.
 Each report should be typed, at least one page (single-spaced), and include the item being reported on.
 Your report will be graded on how well it is written **and how well you relate the item to this course**.
 You may complete up to two reports for as much as 3% extra credit on your final grade.
 Note that you may not use the same type of news item for more than one report (e.g., you cannot report on presidential race polls more than once).
 These reports are due as shown on the [dates](Dates-Current){:target="_blank"} page. **Late reports will not be accepted.**

 ### Overall Grade
-An overall score will be computed from the items and associated weights listed in the table below.
+An overall score will be computed from the items and associated weights listed in the table below (and described above).
 To compute your current grade, enter your percentage scores in the boxes for completed assessments.
 Enter your highest quiz score as the first quiz and your lowest quiz score as the last quiz.
 To project your future grade, also include percentages for future assessments.

 <!-- if the assessment weights change then you must change the values in get_wghts() in the grader.js file -->